gyselroth/docxBox/README.md

 docxBox
 =======

-Linux CLI tool for .DOCX (OpenXML) analysis and manipulation.
+Linux CLI tool for DOCX (OpenXML) analysis and manipulation.

 ## Table of contents